Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Problem Formulation

 \begin{customass}{3} None of the state constraints are active at time $t_i^0$ when each CAV $i \in \mathcal{N}(t)$ enters the control zone. \end{customass}

-Assumption \ref{assu:1} may be strong, but it is relatively straightforward to relax as long as the noise in the measurements and/or delays is bounded.
+The first assumption may be strong but it is relatively straightforward to relax it as long as the noise in the measurements and/or delays is bounded.
 For example, we can determine upper bounds on the state uncertainties as a result of sensing or communication errors and delays, and incorporate these into more conservative safety constraints.
-Assumption \ref{assu:2} ensures only the control of longitudinal vehicle dynamics with simplified route.
-Our analysis can be extended to the case with multiple lanes using the appropriate vehicle model dynamics.
-Finally, Assumption \ref{assu:3} ensures that, for each CAV $i\in\mathcal{N}(t)$, the initial state is feasible.
+The second assumption allows us to focus only on the control of longitudinal vehicle dynamics {of CAVs within the control zone}. {Each CAV $i\in \mathcal{N}(t)$, however, can change lanes before the entry and/or after the exit of the control zone.
+Our analysis can include multiple lanes by appropriately revising the vehicle dynamics model \eqref{eq:model2}.} Finally, the third assumption ensures that, for each CAV $i\in\mathcal{N}(t)$, the initial state {at the entry of the control zone} is feasible.

-Since we adopt the hierarchical optimization framework presented in \cite{Malikopoulos2017}, each CAV $i\in \mathcal{N}(t)$ upon entry to the control zone solves an upper-level throughput maximization problem followed by a low-level energy minimization problem.
-The solution of the upper-level problem yields the optimal time $t_i^{m^*}$ that each CAV $i \in \mathcal{N}(t)$ enters the merging zone.
-Several approaches \cite{Malikopoulos2018c, Malikopoulos2017, Mahbub2020automatica} have been reported in the literature to determine $t_i^{m^*}$ guaranteeing lateral and rear-end safety collision avoidance for all $t\in[t_i^0, t_i^f]$.
-In our exposition, we consider that the optimal time $t_i^{m^*}$ is given, and we focus only on the low-level energy minimization problem that yields for each CAV $i\in\mathcal{N}(t)$ the optimal control input $u_i^*(t)$ to achieve the optimal merging time $t_i^{m^*}$.